XY sex-determination system: Humans

-A single gene (SRY) present on the Y chromosome acts as a signal to trigger male phenotypic developmental.
+A single gene (SRY) present on the Y chromosome acts as a signal to trigger male phenotypic development.
 Presence of this gene starts off the process of virilization.
 This and other factors result in the sex differences in humans.
 In individuals with two X chromosomes, cells undergo X-inactivation, in which one of the two X chromosomes is inactivated.
 The inactivated X chromosome remains within a cell as a Barr body.

 Other animals

 Some species of turtles have convergently evolved XY sex determination systems, specifically those in Chelidae and Staurotypinae.

 Other species (including most Drosophila species) use the presence of two X chromosomes to determine femaleness: one X chromosome gives putative maleness, but the presence of Y chromosome genes is required for normal male development.
 In the fruit fly individuals with XY are male and individuals with XX are female; however, individuals with XXY or XXX can also be female, and individuals with X can be males.